Neville Island Bridge

 The Neville Island Bridge is a tied arch bridge which carries Interstate 79 and the Yellow Belt across the Ohio River and over Neville Island, west of Pittsburgh, Pennsylvania.

 Construction

 Opening in 1976, after five years of construction, the Neville Island Bridge was the last link to finish on the 180 mile long I-79.
 It is also the second longest single spanning bridge in Allegheny County.
-The engineers who built it were the Pennsylvania Department of Transportation (PennDot), making it with a 125' arch.
+The engineers, affiliated with the Pennsylvania Department of Transportation (PennDot), developed the bridge with a 125' arch.

-Problems
+History

-In 1977, a crack was discovered in the bridge.
+In 1977, a crack was discovered in the bridge, causing it to sag about six feet.
 The bridge was immediately closed to traffic and remained closed until repairs could be performed.
 It was determined that the crack was not due to poor bridge design, but due to a failed weld.

-Improvements

 During 2010 PennDot completed a $20.8 million improvement of I-79, Neville Island Bridge as well as other intersections.